Priyanshu19Mishra/Current-State-Detection-Using-Transformer/README.md

 Optimizing the processing further, in this repository, we are working with the another powerful architecture for the textual data in the sequential formatting.
 Now we will be working with the "Transformers".
 The architecture of the Transformer has been added in the repository.

 Transformers are well known for thier workings with the long sequential textual data due to their remembering capacities.
+Looking to this promising approach of the transformers, it has been in used in place of GRU.